tinic/constixel/README.md

 # constixel

 constixel is a constexpr minimal C++20+ graphics library with the ability to output to a terminal using the sixel protocol.

-Primary features and goals:
+## Primary features and goals

 - Completely constexpr.
 All operations, including the sixel output stream can be generated during compilation.
 - No dynamic allocations.
 The backbuffer and interal data structures can live as global static variables.